- Insurance costs are on the rise.

 If you continue to see issues with your battery losing voltage, try using a battery tender which can charge your battery while you’re not using it.

 Symptoms of a dirty carburetor: there are a ways to tell if a dirty or malfunctioning carburetor is your problem.
-If you have an electric starter, take your air intake off, push the starter and squirt starter fluid straight into your carburetor.
+If you have an electric starter, take your air intake off, push the starter and spray starter fluid straight into your carburetor.
 If it starts and revs up for a few seconds then that means your have a dirty carburetor.

 How the carburetor gets dirty: Deposits and dirt can build up in your fuel system.
 As time passes, the build up increases and will easily be able to block fuel passage ways, especially the jets in the carburetor because they are so small.
 Not using a fuel filter will quickly cause a dirty carburetor.

 How to fix it: you’ll need to thoroughly clean your carbs.
 To do this, you’ll have to take off the air intake then detach the carburetor from your motorcycle engine.
 Be sure to take pictures before you disassemble so you remember how to put it back together.
 Label parts using some tape if you need to.

-You’ll need to take some of the carburetor apart and purchase a few new gaskets for when you reassemble it.
+You’ll need to take some of the carburetor apart and purchase a few new gaskets for reassembling.
 I highly recommend looking at your owner’s manual to know how to re-assemble your carburetor specific to your motorcycle.
 If you don’t have access to your owner’s manual, check out emanualonline.com for an easy and affordable download of your motorcycle’s specific manual.

 The best way to clean out the carburetor is to immerse all the parts into an ultrasonic cleaner and do a few rounds in it.
 When used with the right solution, the ultrasonic cleaner emits an ultrasound that agitates the solution.
 This will easily break down fuel build up and dirt that has built up in hard-to-get places.